 How Plague Works

-When it spreads into the lungs it results in the onset of all of the side effects of plague, including fatal ones.
-The bacteria begins to overtake the immune system, eventually resulting in fatal pneumonia.
+When it spreads into the lungs, it results in the onset of all the side effects of the plague, including fatal ones.
+The bacteria begin to overtake the immune system, eventually resulting in fatal pneumonia.

 Treatment for Plague

 Various antibiotics are very promising treatments for most versions of the plague.
 However, pneumonic plague is still problematic, and morality is still very high even with treatment.

 This is because it is hard to treat it in time: in the case of a widespread outbreak, faster treatment times may be likely as emergency responders could be more proactive in giving out high dose antibiotics to treat the plague.

 Undeniably, yersinia pestis is currently the greatest risk for bioterror worldwide.
 This is because it has already proven effective three times over with various pandemics in history.

 The pneumonic version is especially susceptible, because even antibiotic treatments are not always rapidly effective.
 And an outbreak would be nearly impossible to control, as the spread is too easy and rapid (simply coughing releases the bacteria).

 Plague is also the largest threat regarding modification by CRISPR/CAS9.
 As a modified form that had a longer incubation time with antibiotic resistance would be nearly unstoppable as a threat once it reached worldwide infection.